 Washi Tape does not hold, I don’t care what ANYONE tells you, it peels right off.

 Instead, glue and straws built strength, not overwhelming strength, but enough.

 To move the eye away from the issue, I tied on the tulle ribbon with sequin edges.

 At the top of the lollipop, I reworked the tied purple bow to make it look better.

-Use of The DIY Paper Lantern Hot Air Balloon
+What Occasions Can You Use this Paper Lantern Hot Air Balloon For?

 At first, my thoughts were to use this for gifting upcoming graduation gifts.

 To sum this up, I realized these can be used for Easter Baskets and gifting as well.

 Use the Basket of the Hot Air Balloon